 How much time moderation takes will depend on the size of the community.
 A few hours a day may be fine for smaller communities.
 Larger communities with multiple channels might have several moderators covering shifts all day (and overnight).

 It’s also a good way to measure engagement with the community – if the moderator finds they rarely have to step in, it shows that the members are interacting positively.
+So, if they're talking and it's mostly good, then you're doing a great job.

 5. Pay attention to member feedback

 This is an important role of the moderator.
-Ultimately, the community exists for the benefit of the members – who you hope will become paying customers.
+Ultimately, the community exists for the benefit of the members, who you hope will become paying customers.

 So, practice good member relations by taking on board any feedback.
 Not all comments will have merit.
 People might just have a personal gripe about another member or want to rant about having a post removed.